-- The customer must submit as part of the claim a written description of the Hardware defect or Software nonconformance in sufficient detail to allow D-Link to confirm the same. - The original product owner must obtain a Return Material Authorization ("RMA") number from the Authorized D-Link Service Office and, if requested, provide written proof of purchase of the product (such as a copy of the dated purchase invoice for the product) before the warranty service is provided. - After an RMA number is issued, the defective product must be packaged securely in the original or other suitable shipping package to ensure that it will not be damaged in transit, and the RMA number must be prominently marked on the outside of the package.
+- The customer must submit with the product as part of the claim a written description of the Hardware defect or Software nonconformance in sufficient detail to allow D-Link to confirm the same. - The original product owner must obtain a Return Material Authorization ("RMA") number from the Authorized D-Link Service Office and, if requested, provide written proof of purchase of the product (such as a copy of the dated purchase invoice for the product) before the warranty service is provided. - After an RMA number is issued, the defective product must be packaged securely in the original or other suitable shipping package to ensure that it will not be damaged in transit, and the RMA number must be prominently marked on the outside of the package.
 Do not include any manuals or accessories in the shipping package.
-D-Link will only replace the defective portion of the Product and will not ship back any accessories. - The customer is responsible for all shipping charges to D-Link.
-No Charge on Delivery ("COD") is allowed.
+D-Link will only replace the defective portion of the Product and will not ship back any accessories. - The customer is responsible for all in-bound shipping charges to D-Link.
+No Cash on Delivery ("COD") is allowed.
 Products sent COD will either be rejected by D-Link or become the property of D-Link.
-Products should be fully insured by the customer and shipped to D-Link Systems, Inc., 53 Discovery Drive, Irvine, CA 92618.
+Products shall be fully insured by the customer and shipped to D-Link Systems, Inc., 17595 Mt.
+Herrmann St, Fountain Valley, CA 92708.
 D-Link will not be held responsible for any packages that are lost in transit to D-Link.
-The repaired or replaced packages will be shipped via UPS Ground or any common carrier selected by D-Link, with shipping charges prepaid.
-Expedited shipping is available if shipping charges are prepaid by the customer.
+The repaired or replaced packages will be shipped to the customer via UPS Ground or any common carrier selected by D-Link, with shipping charges prepaid.
+Expedited shipping is available if shipping charges are prepaid by the customer and upon request.